 Where an acquisition has a community dimension, the EC Merger Regulation applies and fully replaces the Austrian merger control regime.
-Under the CA, mergers must be notified if the undertakings participating in the acquisition had a turnover in the business year prior to the merger of: (i) more than EUR 300 million worldwide; (ii) more than EUR 30 million in
+Under the CA, mergers must be notified if: (i) the undertakings participating in the acquisition had a turnover in the business year prior to the merger of more than

-Austria; and (iii) at least two of the undertakings each had a turnover of more than EUR 5 million worldwide.
-As to transactions which have been implemented since 1 November 2017, a new additional notification threshold applies, which is built on a combination of turnover, transaction value and the target being active in Austria as follows: a notifiable concentration also applies, if cumulatively: the combined worldwide turnover of the undertakings concerned exceeds EUR 300 million; the combined Austrian turnover exceeds EUR 15 million; the value of the concentration (purchase price plus liabilities taken over) exceeds EUR 200 million; and the target undertaking has significant activity in Austria (e.g. a site in Austria or, in the digital context, e.g. monthly active users with an Austrian nexus).
+EUR 300 million worldwide; (ii) the undertakings participating in the acquisition had a turnover in the business year prior to the merger of more than EUR 30 million in Austria; and (iii) at least two of the undertakings each had a turnover of more than EUR 5 million worldwide.
+As to transactions that have been implemented since 1 November 2017, a new additional notification threshold applies, which is built on a combination of turnover, transaction value and the target being active in Austria as follows: a notifiable concentration also applies, if cumulatively: the combined worldwide turnover of the undertakings concerned exceeds EUR 300 million; the combined Austrian turnover exceeds EUR 15 million; the value of the concentration (purchase price plus liabilities taken over) exceeds EUR 200 million; and the target undertaking has significant activity in Austria (e.g. a site in Austria or in the digital context, e.g. monthly active users with an Austrian nexus).
 The CA provides for an explicit exemption for mergers where only one undertaking concerned has a national domestic turnover of more than EUR 5 million and all other undertakings concerned have a total worldwide turnover not exceeding EUR 30 million.
-Additionally, the CA provides for an effects doctrine limiting the notification requirements for merger transactions to those transactions which have an effect on the Austrian market.
+Additionally, the CA provides for an effects doctrine limiting the notification requirements for merger transactions to those transactions that have an effect on the Austrian market.
 Turnover is group turnover; direct or indirect participations of at least 25% must be taken into account.
 Special rules apply to the calculation of turnover of banks, insurance companies and media mergers.